Lew-Engineering/libvxi11/README.md

 # libvxi11

-MacOS C++ library for communicating with devices via the VXI-11 TCP/IP protocol
+MacOS and Linux C++ library for communicating with devices via the VXI-11 TCP/IP protocol

-Eddie Lew, Lew Engineering, 6/23/2022
+Eddie Lew, Lew Engineering, 1/21/2024

 INTRODUCTION
 ------------

-This C++ library for Apple MacOS is used by applications to communicate with devices supporting the VXI-11 TCP/IP protocol.
+This C++ library for Apple MacOS and Linux is used by applications to communicate with devices supporting the VXI-11 TCP/IP protocol.

 This includes various test and measurement equipment that have an Ethernet port and labeled as LXI compliant.
 This library can also talk to LAN / GPIB